Plotosus lineatus

-Plotosus lineatus, commonly known as the striped eel catfish, is a species of eeltail catfishes belonging to the family Plotosidae.
-Like most other members of the genus Plotosus, they possess highly venomous spines that they can use to sting when threatened.
-The venom can cause mild to severe symptoms in humans.
-P. lineatus is native to the Indo-Pacific but has become introduced to the Mediterranean via the Suez Canal as a Lessepsian migrant.
+Plotosus lineatus, commonly known as the striped eel catfish, is a species of catfish belonging to the eeltail family Plotosidae.
+Like most other members of the genus, this species possesses highly venomous spines that can be used to sting when threatened; the venom can cause mild to severe symptoms in humans.
+This species is native to the Indo-Pacific but is now present in the Mediterranean via Lessepsian migration through the Suez Canal.

 Description

-Plotosus lineatus can reach a maximum length of 32 cm.
-The body is brown with cream-colored or white longitudinal bands.

-The most striking feature of this species is in the fins, in fact the second dorsal, caudal and anal are fused together as in eels.
-In the rest of the body is quite similar to a freshwater catfish: the mouth is surrounded by four pairs of barbels, four on the upper jaw and four on the lower jaw.
-The first dorsal and each of the pectoral fins have a highly venomous spine.
+Plotosus lineatus can reach a maximum length of 32 cm, and the body is brown with cream-colored or white longitudinal bands.
+The second dorsal, caudal and anal fins are fused together as in eels, but the rest of the body is quite similar to that of a freshwater catfish.
+The mouth is surrounded by four pairs of barbels, four on the upper jaw and four on the lower jaw.
+Each of the first dorsal and the pectoral fins has a highly venomous spine.